hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 in <a href="https://www.pumps.org/what-we-do/standards/?pumps-search-product=14.3&hi-order=asc&hi-order-by=name" target="_blank">ANSI/HI 14.3</a>.

-Knowing the shape of the system curve will help illustrate the pump operating conditions as the system conditions vary due to changes in valve position, parts of the system coming on and off line, and upset conditions.
+Knowing the shape of the system curve will help illustrate the pump operating conditions as the system conditions vary due to changes in valve position, parts of the system coming on and offline, and upset conditions.
 Additionally, by overlaying the pump curves, it will help determine if the pump is sized correctly to overcome the static head and frictional head losses of the system.

 Using a pump and system curve will also help evaluate pump speed and impeller trimming.
 Both of which will change the pump curve and, therefore, where the system will operate.